American Airlines Flight 320: Altimeter concerns

-When the FAA reversed course about the landing restrictions for Electra aircraft, it did so on the condition that any new-style altimeters in the aircraft were replaced with old-style three-hand altimeters.
-Both Eastern and American agreed to immediately replace the altimeters as a precautionary step.
-On February 20, 1959, the FAA extended the restrictions to cover Boeing 707 aircraft that had been equipped with the new-style altimeters, citing unspecified "operational difficulties in the last few days".
+When the FAA rescinded its temporary landing restrictions on Electra operations, it did so on the condition that the newer altimeters be replaced with three-hand models.
+American and Eastern both agreed to make the change as a precaution.
+On February 20, 1959, the FAA imposed a similar restriction on Boeing 707 aircraft equipped with the drum altimeters, citing unspecified "operational difficulties in the last few days".

-The CAB held an investigative hearing in New York City beginning on March 18, 1959.
-In testimony before the board, first officer Hlavacek repeated the information that he had given in his earlier interviews, testifying that he and the other crew members had compared their altimeters several times during the flight, including when they passed Newark, New Jersey.
-He said that his altimeter and the captain's altimeter were very close.
-He said that at the time of the crash, the captain had been flying the plane using the automatic pilot, making small, manual adjustments during the approach.
-He also said that some ice had formed at the top of the windshield, but the flight crew did not consider ice accumulation to be a likely flight hazard.
-He said that he had not been able to see the runway lights ahead, but that he glimpsed a few reddish lights flashing past his side windows just before impact.
+The CAB opened an investigative hearing in New York City on March 18, 1959.
+First officer Hlavacek repeated the information that he had given in his earlier interviews, testifying that he and the other crew members had compared their altimeter readings several times during the flight, including while passing Newark, New Jersey, and that his altimeter and the captain's had agreed closely.
+He said that Captain DeWitt had been flying the plane on autopilot during the approach, making small manual corrections as needed.
+He also testified that some ice had accumulated near the top of the windshield, but the crew did not consider ice accumulation to be a likely flight hazard.
+He did not see the runway lights ahead at any point, but recalled seeing several reddish lights pass his side windows shortly before impact.

-The investigative board confronted flight engineer Cook with details of an interview that he had given immediately after the accident.
-During the interview, he had said that the aircraft's altimeter had shown an altitude of less than one hundred feet at the time of impact.
-Cook responded that it showed five hundred feet, and at the time he had given the interview, he had been in a state of shock and that in his mind he had mistaken the one on the drum to mean one hundred feet instead of one thousand feet.
-He confirmed that he had turned on de-icing equipment before the plane had started its descent, and that the captain had been using the automatic pilot to fly the plane as it descended.
-He said that he had been flying with Captain Dewitt since 1951, that he knew him well, and that it was Dewitt's practice to use the automatic pilot to descend until about 400 feet above the ground, at which point he would switch to full manual control.
-He also testified that he had not seen the airport approach lights through the windshield, seeing nothing but blackness up to the time of the crash.
+During the hearing, flight engineer Cook was questioned about an interview he had given immediately after the crash in which he was reported as saying that the altimeter indicated less than one hundred feet when the plane impacted the river.
+Cook testified that it had shown 500 ft, and that he had been in a state of shock when he had been interviewed.
+He said that in his mind, he had confused the "1" on the drum display to with one hundred feet instead of one thousand feet.
+He also confirmed that he had activated the de-icing equipment before the descent, and that DeWitt had been using the autopilot during the approach.
+Cook, who had flown with DeWitt since 1951, said it was Dewitt's usual practice to remain on autopilot until about 400 ft above the ground before taking full manual control of the plane.
+He also testified that he had not seen the airport's approach lights through the windshield before the crash.